 Do I have to show my songs to someone?
 Or is this on the honor system?

-You don’t have to show your songs to anyone but lots of people post their songs on the closed group created on Facebook for each challenge.
-Taking part the community will help you get through the challenge.
+You don’t have to show your songs to anyone but lots of people post their songs on the closed group created on The Fearless Forum each challenge.
+Being a part of the community can really help you get through the challenge.
 Posting your songs often leads to feedback revealing your efforts are more substantial than you give yourself credit for.